Going Back in Time [Mage: The Awakening] [Dark Eras]

 One day mages will call it the Abyss, a derivation of Abzu, the primordial waters.
 Egyptians know it as Nu, and Indian sorcerers identify it with Purusha, the primal man who was sacrificed to make the universe.
 Chaos existed before the Archai, before gods and titans and ordered Forms.
 Greeks name it Chaos, but Arcadians say that after the gods overthrew the titans, they cast the mightiest of them into its heart, the anti-world of Tartarus.
 When sorcery goes awry, Chaos takes hold and Tartarus sends its monsters.
 Fools and sorcerers of surpassing confidence summon malformed lesser titans to serve them for a time, or deal with immaterial kakodaimons.
 Sorcerers won’t call them gulmoth and acamoth for centuries to come.

-43 responses to “Going Back in Time [Mage: The Awakening] [Dark Eras]”
+43 thoughts on “Going Back in Time [Mage: The Awakening] [Dark Eras]”

 I like the Suzugoi, but the Thyrsos one seems brief and noticably not like the others.